whatnote/ClaimsCorner/README.md

 ## About

-Claims corner is a proof of concept for a claims portal to be utilised by an insurer broker connecting them directly to their client to assit in providing faster and easier claims reporting.
-The stratergy is the broker gives their client access to the portal to report claims, in return for this the client has a ready made claims record and archive.
+Claims corner is a proof of concept for a claims portal to be utilised by an insurance broker connecting, the idea this will connect their client drectly to the broker, makign the reporting of claims faster and easier than just using emails.

-The benefit for the broker, they become more integrated with the client infostrature, making it more difficult for them to move to another broker.
+The benefit for the broker it give the broker a uniique selling point; the broker is more integrated with the client's infostructure, making it more difficult for them to move to another broker.

 ## UX